hectorio23/hectorio23/README.md

 - **Problem Solving**: I love addressing practical problems and devising efficient solutions.
 - **User Interaction**: I've worked on projects involving smooth user interaction, handling inputs intuitively.
 - **Experienced Linux Power User**: I have extensive experience with Linux as my primary operating system, used distros like Arch Linux and Gentoo for a long time.
-- **Script Kiddie**: I'am a Junior in this subject, but soon I will become a Professional Pentester.
+- **Script Kiddie**: I'am a beginner in this subject, but soon I will become a Professional Pentester in the future.

 - Thanks for visiting my profile! 🚀
 - If you have any suggestions, please let me know.